alice-labs/plugin-woocommerce/readme.txt

 = 2.2.0 – 14/03/2023 =
 * Improved: Compatible with WooCommerce 7.4
-* Fixed: Network Deactivate option does not work in network site
+* Fixed: Network Deactivate option does not work on the network site

 = 2.1.0 – 21/11/2022 =